 Color Mapping in Blazor Maps Component

-Color mapping is used to customize the shape colors based on the given values.
-It has three types.
+Color mapping customizes shape colors based on data values.
+It supports three types.

 1. Range color mapping